-In recent decades, medical experts have warned of a looming health crisis due to superbugs resistant to antimicrobials.
-Such warnings have become dire, increasing the importance of each person ensuring the health and vitality of their immune system.
+In recent decades, medical experts have warned of a looming health crisis due to superbugs that are resistant to antimicrobials.
+Such warnings have become dire.
+It is more important than ever that we ensure the health and vitality of our immune systems.

 “For most of human history, infections have been one of the main causes of premature death,” Dr. Jacob Teitelbaum, a board-certified internist and author of “You Can Heal from Long COVID,” told The Epoch Times in an email.
 “With the advent of antibiotics, we have forgotten how deadly infections truly can be.”

 When antibiotics were first marketed, they were a game-changer in treating infectious disease, saving countless lives.
-Yet, over time, bacterial strains have increasingly mutated, so they are no longer susceptible to the drugs’ eradicating effects.
+Yet over time, bacterial strains have increasingly mutated, so they are no longer susceptible to the drugs’ eradicating effects.
 This has caused the emergence of superbugs, which are currently untreatable.
-A study recently published in The Lancet forecasts that 39.1 million deaths caused by antimicrobial resistance and 169 million deaths associated with antimicrobial resistance will occur between 2025 and 2050.
+A study recently published in The Lancet forecasts that between 2025 and 2050, there will be 39.1 million deaths caused by antimicrobial resistance and 169 million deaths associated with antimicrobial resistance.

-“While we have been developing new skills, so have the bacteria, which have learned how to create antibiotic resistance,” said Teitelbaum.
+“While we have been developing new skills, so have the bacteria, which have learned how to create antibiotic resistance,” Teitelbaum wrote.

 It’s important to take steps to protect yourself from superbugs.
 A nutritious diet, healthy lifestyle, and certain dietary supplements can boost immunity.